-The material will be presented in four weekly lectures.
-Though attendance in class is not explicitly required, it is certainly expected.
-Lectures are designed to be interactive and class participation is most welcome.
+The material will be presented in four weekly meetings, one of which will typically be used as a hands-on lab.
+Attendance is expected and class participation is most welcome.
 These meetings will offer learning opportunities that cannot be recreated purely from readings.
-That said, for those who miss a lecture, information on the lecture topic can often be found on the course schedule web page.
+Information on the lecture topic can often be found on the course schedule web page.

-Time: Mon/Tue/Wed/Fri, 1:10-2:00pm
+Time: Mon/Wed/Thu/Fri, 10:00-10:50am